Ociidii-Works/llautobuild_wrapper.bat/README.md

 ####Batch wrapper for Linden Lab's autobuild

-Scripting by @Mezmenir, design by @Voaxeyr
+Scripting by Mezmenir, design by Voaxeyr
 We wrote this to help building the Second Life viewer.

 ### Features: